Defining Acid Rain - What It Is And Its Impact On The Environment

 Acid Rain Definition

 Acid rain is the umbrella term for any form of precipitation with unusually high acidity levels resulting from sulfur dioxide and nitrogen oxide emissions in the atmosphere.
-Combined with water, oxygen, and other chemicals, they form sulfuric and nitric acids that bind with water to form acid rain.
+Combined with water, oxygen, and other chemicals, they form sulfuric and nitric acids that mix with moisture in the atmosphere to form acid rain.

-Acid rain (also known as acid deposition) describes the different types of acidic elements that get deposited on objects on the planet's surface.
+Acid rain (also known as acid deposition) describes the different types of acidic particles that get deposited on objects on the planet’s surface.

-Although the term may sound to refer to a form of "rain," it implies all types of precipitation that contain an unusually high percentage of acidity.
-It includes forms of precipitation like rainfall, snow, hail, mist, and snow.
+Although the term may sound as if it refers to a form of “rain,” it implies all types of precipitation that contain unusually high acidity levels.
+It includes forms of precipitation like rainfall, hail, mist, and snow.

 It is important to note that acid deposition does not only occur in liquid form.
 It can be categorized into two types.
-The one is quite familiar, while the second takes place almost unnoticed while potentially causing more damage.
+The first is quite familiar, while the second takes place almost unnoticed, potentially causing more damage.
 They are:

 1) Wet Depositions